Warm Springs (film): Production

 The film was produced by HBO Films and directed by Joseph Sargent.
 The majority of the film was made at Warm Springs, Georgia and its surrounding locations.
 Other Georgia locations include Madison, Atlanta, Summerville, and Gainesville.

 The producers strove to make sure that many of the physical details were as authentic as possible.
-For example, Kenneth Branagh, as Roosevelt, is seen driving the very same specially-equipped automobile that FDR was taught to drive at Warm Springs.
-The cottage that Roosevelt stays in during the film is one of the cottages that the real FDR stayed in.
+For example, Kenneth Branagh, as Franklin D. Roosevelt, is seen driving the very same specially-equipped automobile that Roosevelt was taught to drive at Warm Springs.
+The cottage that Roosevelt stays in during the film is one of the cottages that the real Roosevelt stayed in.
 And the swimming pool in which the patients swim in is the actual therapeutic swimming pool at Warm Springs, refurbished specifically for the film.